alassaneouatt/DE02-NY/README.md

 CDW_SAPP_routines.sql
 CDW_SAPP_CDW_SAPP_CREDITCARD.sql
 CDW_SAPP_CDW_SAPP_BRANCH.sql
+CDW_SAPP_CDW_SAPP_CUSTOMER.sql
 ```

 ### Hosts file
-Edit your hosts file to map the hostname `sandbox.hortonworks.com` to you computer IP Address.
+Edit your `hosts` file to map the hostname `sandbox.hortonworks.com` to you computer IP Address.

 ### Install WinSCP on your computer

-Download and install WinSCP in your computer.
+Download and install [WinSCP](https://winscp.net/eng/download.php) in your computer.
 This tool will allow you to copy files from your computer to the virtual machine.

 ### Vitual machine local system